cloudchacho/hedwig-python/docs/quickstart.rst

 Configuration
 -------------

 Before you can use Hedwig, you need to set up a few settings.
-For Django projects, simple use `Django settings`_ to configure Hedwig, for non-Django projects, you must declare an environment variable called ``SETTINGS_MODULE`` that points to a module where settings may be found.
+For Django projects, simple use `Django settings`_ to configure Hedwig.
+For Flask projects, use `Flask config`_.
+For other frameworks, you can either declare an environment variable called ``SETTINGS_MODULE`` that points to a module where settings may be found, or manually configure using ``hedwig.conf.settings.configure_with_object``.

 There are 2 cloud platforms currently supported: AWS and Google Cloud Platform.
 Settings will defer depending on your platform.